Colegio de Contadores de Chile

 • SMO 3: International Standards on Auditing

-The CCCH has been translating the AICPA’s audit standards since 1972 and therefore has an established mechanism in place to monitor, translate, and issue new and revised standards in a timely manner.
-The institute reports that it continues translating and issuing the AICPA’s audit standards due to the large number of U.S. companies operating in Chile and the large number of Chilean companies participating in the U.S. stock market.
+In September 2023, the Auditing Standards Committee of the CCCH formally announced its recommendation to modify NAGAs.
+Effective 2025, the NAGAs will be based directly on the IAASB issued standards rather than the AICPA issued standards.
+The CCCH has been translating the AICPA’s audit standards since 1972 and, therefore, has an established mechanism in place to monitor, translate, and issue new and revised standards in a timely manner.
+The institute reports that it will continue translating and issuing the AICPA’s audit standards due to the large number of U.S. companies operating in Chile and the large number of Chilean companies participating in the U.S. stock market.

 To facilitate members’ implementation of the NAGA, the CCCH offers continuing professional development programming and disseminates information on updates and revisions of NAGA.
-The CNA reports plans to disseminate information on ISA and promote the inclusion of ISA as part of CCCH’s training.
+The CNA also reports plans to disseminate information on ISA and include ISA as part of CCCH’s training.

 Current Status: Review & Improve